 This is important because the most important goal of initial drafts is to get your ideas and content on the page.
 This can be fixed in the next step.

 No one can do your research for you.
 And no one should write your dissertation or thesis for you either.
 Unfortunately, if you’re an English as a second language speaker, your drafts may be a bit rough around the edges when it comes to writing and grammar.

 That’s okay though.
 Remember, your main goal is to get your research written as efficiently and faithfully as possible.

-Dissertation proofreading and editing services help put graduate researchers in the best position to achieve the above goal because they free students up to do the thing they do best: research and communication.
+Dissertation editing and thesis editing services help put graduate researchers in the best position to achieve the above goal because they free students up to do the thing they do best: research and communication.
 Fortunately, many services such as Wordvice employ professional editors and proofreaders with graduate degrees.

 If you’re looking for additional help or have questions about proofreading and editing, check out these writing resources.